Make the most of templates with mini treatments

 Templates and standard components are a means to an end for learning designers.
 With the challenging budgets and timelines of much online learning, it's simply not possible to create whizzy custom layouts and functionality all the time.
 But a standard elearning template (or collection thereof) doesn't make good learning.
 They're simply presentation options.
-I argued a couple of posts ago that they don't, in isolation, represent interactivity in the way clients really want.
+They don't, in isolation, represent interactivity in the way clients really want.
 As learning designers, we often let templates become the boss of us.
 No more!
 It's time to make those templates work a little harder in our courses and resources.

 Don’t let templates be the boss of you

 Forget templates exist for a moment.
 Your templates and components are just building blocks.
 As I said – a means to an end.
 Think instead of the bigger picture.
 What content treatment is best for each chunk of content?
 Is it a top 10 'listicle'?
 Is it a watch and rate exercise?
 Is it an interactive infographic?
 Is it a step-by-step guide?
 Is it a quiz or a diagnostic?
 None of these are a standard component or a screen type but all can be built from the building blocks that you probably have in your tool of choice.
 Thinking about a sequence of screens or a whole scrolling Adapt page in terms of a content treatment creates a much richer and joined-up experience.

 Thinking in terms of content treatments gives you what I dub 'mini treatments' – small, well-defined activities and content types that can be slotted into your overall learning model and treatment.

 5 reasons you’ll love mini treatments for learning design: